jaxa/space_ros_turtlebot3_demo/README.md

 ### Launching the TurtleBot3 Control Software

-Connect to the Raspberry Pi via SSH from the PC using the following commands: In `[raspberry pi hostname]`, enter the hostname of the Raspberry Pi, and in `[raspberry pi ip address]`, enter the IP address of the Raspberry Pi.
+Connect to the Raspberry Pi via SSH from the PC: In `[raspberry pi hostname]`, enter the hostname of the Raspberry Pi, and in `[raspberry pi ip address]`, enter the IP address of the Raspberry Pi.

 ```
 $ ssh [raspberry pi hostname]@[raspberry pi ip address]